vanboxen/vanboxen.github.io/posts/Welcome file.md

     hugo new another-post.md
     hugo
-    git push into github for the config and the new post git push into github Page
+    git push into Github for the config and the new post git push into Github Pages for the new post created

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjI4OTk5NDQsLTE2NDY0OTQ0MjAsLT
+eyJoaXN0b3J5IjpbMTU4NjE4NDI5LC0xNjQ2NDk0NDIwLC0yNT
-I1MDQwNTA3NiwtMjEzNjgzODQxNCw2MjU4MDgzOTcsLTEyMzU3
+A0MDUwNzYsLTIxMzY4Mzg0MTQsNjI1ODA4Mzk3LC0xMjM1NzUy
-NTIwOTZdfQ==
+MDk2XX0=
 -->